 This completely updated and revised edition is written in a clear, informal style without excessive jargon — this is the must-have book for any UX design library.
 It covers consumer and business products, all illustrated with new examples, case studies, and discussion of how to use CD with Agile development and other requirements methods.

 In addition to the book — available from Amazon, Barnes and Noble, and directly from the publisher — purchasers get access to online resources like downloadable versions of the Contextual Design work models and experience models.
-Regardless of where you buy the book, book purchasers can access these resources from the Elsevier / Morgan Kaufman publisher site.
-Look for the Resources section on the page.
+Regardless of where you buy the book, book purchasers can access these Companion Materials from the Elsevier / Morgan Kaufman publisher site.

 Words of praise from a few of our clients and industry leaders

 At GM, we are committed to putting the customer at the center of everything we do.
 By better understanding our customers, Contextual Design helps us drive innovation and design for their needs today.

 — Mike Hichme